exercism/javascript/exercises/concept/high-score-board/.meta/design.md

 - What are objects - for now describe them as maps/dictionaries that hold key-value pairs, more advanced things will be taught later
 - Objects are the core building blocks in JavaScript
 - How to create an object literal with `{}` (either empty or with some initial values)
-- What is allowed as keys
+- What keys are allowed
-- What is allowed as values (e.g., numbers, strings etc or other objects, arrays or even functions)
+- What values are allowed (e.g., numbers, strings etc or other objects, arrays or even functions)
 - How to add a key-value pair to an object, how to change the value of an existing key
 - How to retrieve the value (show `obj["key"]` and `obj.key` notation)
 - How to retrieve nested values
 - How to remove an entry
 - How to check a key exists in the object with `hasOwnProperty`
-- How to iterate through the keys with `for ... in`
+- How to iterate through the keys with `for...in`

 ## Out of Scope